 The easier way to get here through public transport is by rail (to Lange Gasse) or bus (to Skodagasse).

-This Christmas market is open from the 18th November to the 23rd December.
+This Christmas market is open from November 12 to December 23.

 Opening hours: Monday, Tuesday, Thursday, Friday 3 pm – 10 pm; Wednesday, Saturday, holidays 12am – 10pm; Sunday 12am – 9pm.